peterisza/temu-garden-lights-hack/README.md

 There must be a 2ms pause between frames.

+### Colors

+The firmware uses a 16kHz PWM with sigma-delta dithering.
+It can do gamma-correct interpolation, so the perceived brightness is linear between transitions (premium fade effect 🤩).

 ### The controller
 The controller is a DIN rail mounted USB HID device with a cheap STM32C071 mcu.
 It can handle two bus lines with 30 lamps each.
 Build/use it at your own risk only.